Medicare Part A — hospital coverage and what it actually pays for

 Hospice is different from hospital and skilled nursing.
 It's not about fighting the illness.
 It's about comfort and quality of life when someone has a terminal diagnosis.

+What makes hospice underused is partly lack of awareness and partly misunderstanding about what it means.
+Choosing hospice doesn't mean giving up.
+It means choosing comfort care instead of aggressive treatment.
 If your parent has a terminal diagnosis, asking their doctor about hospice coverage under Part A is worth doing.
 It's one of Medicare's best benefits.

 What This Means for Your Planning

-Understanding Part A means understanding that hospital and skilled nursing facility care is expensive, even with Medicare.
+Understanding Part A means understanding that hospital and skilled nursing facility care is expensive even with Medicare.
 Your parent needs to know they might pay substantial out-of-pocket costs if they have a long hospital stay or an extended stay in a skilled nursing facility.

-Your parent probably paid into Medicare taxes for decades.
+Your parent paid into Medicare taxes for decades.
 Part A is waiting for them.
 It covers the major pieces.
 But the copays and deductibles are real, and they add up.
 Knowing that before something happens means you're actually prepared instead of shocked.